Yeb02/RECURSIVE_NODES/README.md

 <p align="center">
   <img src="Capture.PNG">
 </p>
+<em>Visualization of one network.
+The numbers inside circles correspond to the node 'Node n°X'.</em>

 &nbsp;
 ##### KNOWN BUGS: None, report any !
 ##### TODO: Save a model or a population, with boost.serialize.
 Then heap defragmentation.
 &nbsp;
-Several variants of the algorithms are implemented, change the active preprocessor directives in config.h to compile a custom version.
+Several variants of the algorithm are implemented, change the active preprocessor directives in config.h to compile a custom version.
 More info in the file.
 The program can be compiled into an executable, to experiment on the implemented c++ trials.
-As of now, 3 trials are implemented: XoR with memorization, gym's cartpole, and the T-Maze.
+As of now, 3 trials are implemented: XoR with memorization, gym's cartpole, and T-Maze.
 More to come !

 It can also be compiled into a dll, to use in python with ctypes.
 One can then evaluate the algorithm on any python trial, like on openAI's gym's for instance.
 A demo can be found in python\gym_cartpole.py.
 It is still in developpement, so stick close to the demo's architecture if you dont want to run into undefined behaviours.